resbaz/spartan-hpc-docs/docs/index.md

 Use of this service is governed by the University's [general regulations for IT resources](https://policy.unimelb.edu.au/category/Facilities%20and%20IT) and our [HPC Support Service Policy](/20180123_HPC_Support_Service_Policy.pdf).

-## Spartan Daily Weather Report (20181016)
+## Spartan Daily Weather Report (20181019)
-* CephFS usage: 759T Free  148T
+* CephFS usage:  730T Free  174T
-* Spartan is busy on cloud partion, with close to 94% node allocation.
+* Spartan is very busy on cloud partition, with close to 95% node allocation.
-* Spartan is very busy on physical partition, with close to 95% node allocation.
+* Spartan is less busy on physical partition, with close to 86% node allocation.
-* Spartan is very busy on on GPGPU partition with 98% node allocation.
+* Spartan is very busy on the GPGPU partition with 98% node allocation.
-* Many cloud nodes out (78), mainly due to qh2-uom migration.
+* Many cloud nodes out (96), mainly due to qh2-uom migration.

 ## Getting Help